 The entire event area is accessible and there are no designated viewing areas.
-Handicap parking is available in all area PARC garages, near the Kennedy Bridge in Jeffersonville and near the Falls of the Ohio Interpretive Center in Clarksville.
+Handicap parking is available in all area PARC garages and Riverside Parking garages, near the Kennedy Bridge in Jeffersonville and near the Falls of the Ohio Interpretive Center in Clarksville.
 All is available on a first-come/first served basis.

 The Chow Wagon and Waterfront Park and North Great Lawn at Waterfront Park offer front row seats to the show.
 Admission to both areas is FREE with a 2017 Pegasus Pin.